guardian/command-line-workshops/workshops/1-shells-and-shortcuts/exercise.md

 The logs will be given to you by your instructor as a .csv file, fresh from [central ELK](https://logs.gutools.co.uk/), our logging platform.
 (They're real!)

+To find out more about the commands mentioned in the hints below, we recommend using [tldr](https://tldr.sh/) – you can download and run this locally on the command line, or just use the webapp.

 #### 1. Read the file and output all of the lines in the file that a) contain user e-mails, and b) represent HTTP requests, to stdout.
 >>>>>>> 4ad4362 (Add exercise for week 1)